Start the Chinese New Year out right by celebrating with your friends and family!

 When is Chinese New Year

-This year, Chinese New Year will begin on Friday, February 12, 2021.
-Actually, the Chinese New Year isn’t celebrated on just one day like you might expect.
+This year, in 2024, Chinese New Year will begin on Saturday, February 10th.
+Actually, the Chinese New Year isn’t celebrated on just one day as you might expect.
 It’s celebrated for nearly two weeks, giving everyone a lengthy chance to ring in the coming year.
-This Chinese New Year will be celebrated until February 26th.
+This Chinese New Year will be celebrated until February 15th.
 Chinese New Year isn't just a holiday in China.
 It's observed around the globe, and there are many ways that you can begin celebrating.
+The starting date of the festival can fluctuate by a whole month.
+Curious to find out how it is calculated, please read the following article.

 What Is the Spring Festival?